 - Leveraging the opportunities presented by new approaches to enhance student learning, including open educational practices and learning technology and establishing an infrastructure to inform faculty and educators about new developments and to design and redevelop curriculum.

 - Engaging internal and external stakeholders to establish strong relationships and maximize the benefits of collaboration across the university as well as being at the forefront of new initiatives, partnerships and programs that will best serve KPU.

 - Supporting the Institution by working across the four campuses to sustain, support and enhance the university-wide commitment to teaching and learning.

 Your input and contributions are integral for planning and our collective success.
 I invite you to communicate your experiences, interests and areas in which you would like support, and areas of expertise to which you can contribute.
-Consultations are occurring within Faculties and at each campus, and later this fall, all faculty, educators and students will be invited to participate in a survey to help shape our future directions.
+This fall, consultations are occurring at each campus and on online means for you to provide input and feedback will be created.
 I also welcome your email.

-I look forward to working with you.
-All the best for the 2016/17 Academic Year.
+I look forward to meeting and working with you.
+All the best for the 2017/18 Academic Year.

 Stephanie T.L.
 Chu, PhD